joshuakleveter/pluralsight/javascript_path/07_jquery_getting_started/NOTES.md

 Use the `.one()` function to make sure an event is only handled once.

 Use the `.click()` function for specific handling of the click event.

+## Chaining

+jQuery allows us to chain functions with dot notation to avoid the inefficiency of re-selecting the elements for every manipulation.